ArchipelagoMW/Archipelago/worlds/openrct2/docs/setup_en.md

 ## Generate a MultiWorld Game

-1. Visit the [Player Settings](../../../../games/OpenRCT2/player-settings) page and configure the game-specific settings to taste
+1. Visit the [Player Settings](../../../../games/OpenRCT2/player-settings) page and configure the game-specific settings to taste.

 *By default, these settings will only use levels from Roller Coaster Tycoon 2.
 If you own Roller Coaster Tycoon 1 or any of the expansion packs for either game, you may select the scenario for use in your game of Archipelago.